ljholiday/Elonara_Social/docs/bluesky-oauth-proposal.md

 4. **Callback** – Validate `state`, exchange `code` using PKCE + DPoP, decrypt/store tokens with expiry, and emit domain events for downstream services.
 5. **Member linking** – Lookup by DID; update tokens if found, else create member record + identity row.
 6. **Invitation continuation** – If session tracked an invite token, call `InvitationService::attachMemberToInvite()` and redirect to the success page.
-7. **Token refresh** – Scheduled job refreshes tokens prior to expiry, logging success/failure for metrics; on refresh failure, mark identity as `needs_reauth`.
+7. **Token refresh** – `BlueskyOAuthService::getAccessToken()` already refreshes and sets `needs_reauth` when refresh fails; remaining work is to run a cron/queue worker plus telemetry so expirations are handled proactively.

 ---